After Watching The First 30 Minutes Of Moana 2 At Walt Disney Animation Studios, I Have Changed My Mind About The Sequel In 3 Big Ways

 (Image credit: Walt Disney Animation)

-The Fact That Moana 2 Was Initially Conceived As TV Show Doesn’t Bother Me Anymore
+The Fact Moana 2 Was Initially Conceived As TV Show Doesn’t Bother Me Anymore

 If you’ve been following the production of Moana 2, you might know that it was originally being developed as a series for Disney+ before the studio surprised fans by turning it into a feature film with a theatrical release.
-While that’s an inside baseball detail about the sequel, it made me nervous as a fan, because it made me think that this may movie may be more of a makeshift sequel more than anything.
-However, now that I’ve seen a chunk of the movie and been in the room with some of the key people behind the production, I’m much more confident in its quality and that the film's production origins aren't worth worrying about.
+While that’s an inside baseball detail about the sequel, it made me nervous as a fan, because it made me think that this may movie may have become more of a makeshift sequel than I would have wanted.
+Now that I’ve seen a chunk of the movie and been in the room with some of the key people behind the production, I’m much more confident in the goals and the movie's quality.
+The film's production origins aren't worth worrying about.

 It sounds like the project was being approached with a lot of care from the jump and that the pivot only improved the story the creatives wanted to tell.
 While talking to Daniel Arriaga -- one of the movie’s key animators -- at the press day, he told me this: